Why Black Americans Face Higher Stroke Risks

 Why Are They at Greater Risk?

-The reasons behind the higher likelihood of experiencing severe outcomes in this group are shaped by a wide range of influences.
-It’s not just one thing—it’s a combination of inherited traits, environmental surroundings, and everyday life circumstances.
-These overlapping elements often create a challenging path.
-Let’s break it down further:
+Reasons behind a higher chance of facing severe outcomes in this group arise from many influences.
+It isn’t about a single factor—it’s a mix of inherited traits, environmental surroundings, and daily life situations.
+These overlapping elements often create a demanding journey.
+Let’s explore it in more detail:

 1. High Blood Pressure (Hypertension)